 Emergency Action Plan (EAP).
-Review and document your Emergency Action Plan (EAP) before taking girls out for any activity and review it with the girls so they too are prepared.
-Think through scenarios of what can go wrong such as an accident, physical injury to a girl, missing girl, sudden illness, or sudden weather or water emergencies.
+Review and document your Emergency Action Plan (EAP) before starting any activity and review it so all are prepared.
+Think through scenarios of what can go wrong, such as an accident, physical injury, missing person, sudden illness, or sudden weather or water emergencies.
+Stand-Up Paddleboarding Checkpoints

-Standup Paddleboarding Checkpoints

-Ensure participants are able to swim.
+Confirm swimming ability.
 Success on the water depends on comfort and ability in the water.
-Conduct a swimming test in advance.
-See Swimming Safety Activity Checkpoints for a sample or ask your instructor for guidelines.
-SUP paddlers must be strong swimmers.
+Conducting a swimming test in advance is highly recommended.
+See Swimming Safety Activity Checkpoints for a sample or ask

-Ensure all paddlers wear a U.S. Coast Guard approved life jacket.
+Ensure all paddlers wear a U.S. Coast Guard-approved life jacket.
 Type III life jackets are recommended and should fit according to weight and height specifications.
 Inspect life jackets to ensure they are in good condition and contain no tears.

 Practice recovery procedures.
 The instructor demonstrates self-recovery and righting techniques.
-Girls learn and practice these skills.
-This will help prevent girls from becoming disoriented or frightened if they end up in the water (likely with SUP).
+Learn and practice these skills.
+This will help prevent disorientation or fear if someone ends up in the water (which is likely with SUP).

-Verifying instructor knowledge and experience:
+Verify instructor knowledge and experience:

 - The skill level of the adults must be higher than the difficulty of the intended activity. - The instructor or guide must be able to effectively communicate commands and instructions. - The instructor or guide needs to review site-specific emergency techniques.
-For example, when paddling in shallow water, the instructor should remind girls how to fall from their boards. - The lead instructor or guide needs to have firsthand knowledge of the hazards and conditions of the location being used. - At least one adult instructor or guide should be currently certified by the American Canoe Association, completes Girl Scouts small craft safety training certification, or other sponsoring organization approved by your council.
-Certifications must be appropriate for the activity.
+For example, when paddling in shallow water, the instructor should remind paddlers how to fall from their boards. - The lead instructor or guide needs to have firsthand knowledge of the hazards and conditions of the location being used. - At least one adult instructor or guide should be currently certified for the conditions per the Master Progression Chart: